ClimateImpactLab/dscim-facts-epa/README.md

   N2O: 6.36480131e-07
 ```

-To add additional gases simply create a new line and follow the formatting of the previous lines.
+To add additional gases, create a new line and follow the formatting of the previous lines.
 New gases should match the coordinate values of your `gas` dimension in your gmst, gmsl, or ohc files.
+For example, the SCC default pulse size in DSCIM-FACTS-EPA is 1 GtC (1 gigatonne Carbon).
+To convert to $ / tonne CO2, molecular weights are used to convert C to CO2, and Gt is converted to tonnes: `[1 / ((12+2*16)/12) * (1e9)] = 2.72916487e-10`

-For example, a 100 Mt pulse of CFC would be added as `CFC: 1.0e-08`.
-Once this is done you can proceed to the **Running SC-GHGs** step.
+Once this is done, proceed to the **Running SC-GHGs** step.

 ## Running FACTS